leafo/tableshape/README.md

 ```

 The `is_optional` method can be called on a type checker to make that type also
-except `nil` as a value.
-The first error stops the rest of the type check, and
+accept `nil` as a value.

-is returned as the second return value.
+If multiple fields fail the type check, only the first one is reported as the second return value.

 You can also use a literal value to match it directly: